-How we will know if we have achieved our risk management objectives?
+How will we know if we have achieved our Risk Management objectives?

-Because the Risk Management Framework applies to how we do things, rather than what we do we are only really likely to know that the risk management framework is there, and its objectives have not been achieved when something goes wrong because we have failed to effectivelymanage the risks involved.
+Because the Risk Management Framework applies to how we do things rather than what we do, we are only really likely to know that the risk management framework is there, and its objectives have not been achieved when something goes wrong because we have failed to effectively manage the risks involved.
 If we manage to deliver all the various outcomes and outputs within the corporate strategy on time and on budget then self-evidently, we will have managed risk effectively, even though how we have done it may not be particularly apparent.